Vegan Blood Test

 Uric acid is a waste substance formed out of chemical compounds named purines that naturally form inside the body.
 Purines can mostly be found in food substance such as anchovies, dried beans, beer, and wine.
 Kidneys filter uric acid from urine and infuse them as crystals in the bodily tissues.
 An excessive amount of uric acid-infused causes Gout.
 Gout is a form of arthritis that causes joint pain, especially in fingers, toes, wrists, and ankles.
 Uric acid is also increased inside the body due to cancer treatments.
 Alternatively, too little uric acid in the blood is a symptom of liver or kidney disease.

-Vitamin b12 active
+Vitamin b12 total

 Vitamin B12 is a vitamin that's essential for many functions in your body, including red blood cell production and nerve function.
 Vitamin B12 can be found in food, supplements, and fortified foods.
 If you don't get enough vitamin B12, you may develop anaemia or nerve damage.
 A normal vitamin B12 level is 200 to 900 ng/mL.
 If you have a low vitamin B12 level, your doctor may recommend that you take a supplement or eat foods that are fortified with vitamin B12.